Diyckstra/terraform-provider-deyckstra/website/docs/r/eip_association.md

 layout: "aws"
 page_title: "aws_eip_association"
 description: |-
-  Manages an EIP Association.
+  Manages an EIP association.
 ---

 # Resource: aws_eip_association

-Manages an EIP Association as a top level resource, to associate and disassociate Elastic IPs from Instances and Network Interfaces.
+Manages an EIP association as a top level resource, to associate and disassociate Elastic IPs from instances and network interfaces.

 ~> **Note** `aws_eip_association` is useful in scenarios where EIPs are either pre-existing or distributed to customers or users and therefore cannot be changed.